PaulLerner/deep_parkinson_handwriting/Readme.md

 This allows you to visualize the weights of the model, However this is an ad-hoc example for `cnn1d`

+## Results
+All of our experiment results, including 100s of random-search experiments are available in `reports/experiment results.ods` (careful of the space).

+The results' format is described in [utils](#utils).
 # NewHandPD
 todo : add doc.
 In the mean-time : refer to report #6 or to `newhandpd_v_pahaw`.